LBHB/NEMS0/docs/source/signals.rst

 matrix <#creating-signals-from-numpy-arrays>`__.

-An important note for beginners: once created, a ``Signal`` object cannot be changed -- it is /immutable/, just like tuples in Python.
+An important note for beginners: once created, a ``Signal`` object cannot be changed -- it is **immutable**, just like tuples in Python.
 This is intentional and enables specific optimizations while also preventing entire classes of errors.
 But don't worry: we have made it easy to create new ``Signal`` objects based on other ones.